Horses at Stonestreet Farms.

 The Lexington Convention and Visitors Bureau (VisitLEX) is a public service organization authorized by the Kentucky Revised Statutes (KRS 91A.350) and established in 1974 by a Lexington-Fayette Urban County Government (LFUCG) ordinance.
 VisitLEX's adopted budgets, financial statements and audit reports can be viewed on the Department of Local Government's website at kydlgweb.ky.gov.

 VisitLEX is headed by a nine-member Commission appointed by the Mayor for three-year terms.
 Three commissioners are selected as representatives of the hotel and motel industry.
 One commissioner is selected as a representative of the restaurant industry.
 One commissioner is selected from a list submitted by Commerce Lexington.
 Four commissioners are selected at large by the Mayor and must be residents of Fayette County.
 In addition to the nine appointed members, there may be up to a seven-member non-voting ex-officio panel.
 The VisitLEX Commission meets on the 3rd Wednesday of every month at the VisitLEX administrative offices at 8:30 am, unless otherwise noted.
-The VisitLEX Finance Committee meets on Tuesday prior to the
+The VisitLEX Finance Committee meets on Tuesday prior to the Commission meeting via Zoom at 11:00 am, unless otherwise noted.
+To request a link to attend the meeting click here

 Funding

-Operating revenue is generated by occupied hotel/motel rooms, short-term rentals and campgrounds. in Lexington-Fayette County.
-By state statute, hotels collect an eight and one half percent occupancy tax from their guests.
+Operating revenue is generated by occupied hotel/motel rooms, short-term rentals and campgrounds in Lexington-Fayette County.
+By state statute, hotels collect an eight and one-half percent occupancy tax from their guests.
 Four and one-half percent of that revenue goes to the Central Bank Center for debt repayment.
 The remaining four percent goes to the Bureau.

 VisitLEX's adopted budgets, financial statements and audit reports can be viewed on the Department of Local Government's website at kydlgweb.ky.gov.